 California employees also have grounds for a wrongful termination lawsuit if they are fired for joining a labor union or participating in union activities.14

-Another variation on wrongful termination is failure of an employer to comply with California's Worker Retraining and Notification (WARN) Act.
+Another variation on wrongful termination is the failure of an employer to comply with California's Worker Retraining and Notification (WARN) Act.

 California's WARN Act requires employers to provide employees with sixty (60) days notice before conducting a mass layoff of fifty (50) or more employees, or closing or relocating a facility.
 It applies to all employers with at least seventy-five (75) employees.